Touro Synagogue: History

-Touro Synagogue was designed by Peter Harrison, a noted British architect and Rhode Island resident.
+Touro Synagogue was designed by Peter Harrison, a noted British architect, immigrant to British America, and Rhode Island resident.
 It is considered his most notable work.
 The interior is flanked by a series of twelve Ionic columns supporting balconies, which signify the twelve tribes of ancient Israel, and each column is carved from a single tree.
 The building is oriented to face east toward Jerusalem.
 The ark containing the Torah is on the east wall; above it is a mural representing the Ten Commandments in Hebrew, which was painted by Newport artist Benjamin Howland.

-The Touro Synagogue was built from 1759 to 1763 for the Jeshuat Israel congregation in Newport under the leadership of Cantor (Chazzan) Isaac Touro.
-The cornerstone was laid by Aaron Lopez, a Newport-based philanthropist for Jewish causes who primarily made his fortune through the trading of candles and slaves (Lopez personally financed 30 slave voyages and enslaved almost a thousand Africans), in addition to being involved in the spermaceti candlemaking business and other commercial ventures.
+Touro Synagogue's original congregation was Shearith Israel, founded in 1654, but they fled the original building during the American Revolutionary War.
 The Jeshuat Israel congregation dates to 1658, when 15 Spanish and Portuguese Jewish families arrived, probably from the Dutch or British West Indies.
 Many settled near Easton's Point.

-The synagogue was formally dedicated 2 December 1763.
-Other notable leaders include Abraham Pereira Mendes and Henry Samuel Morais (1900–01).
+The new Touro Synagogue building was formally dedicated on 2 December 1763 by the Jeshuat Israel congregation.
+Notable leaders of the synagogue included Abraham Pereira Mendes and Henry Samuel Morais (1900–01).
+The Touro Synagogue was built from 1759 to 1763 for the Jeshuat Israel congregation in Newport under the leadership of Cantor (Chazzan) Isaac Touro, a Dutch-born American rabbi.
+The cornerstone was laid by Aaron Lopez, a Portuguese-born and Newport-based merchant and philanthropist who was the wealthiest person in Newport.
+He supported Jewish causes and made his fortune through the trading of candles, whale oil, rum, slaves, in addition to being involved in the spermaceti candlemaking business and other commercial ventures.
 Judah Touro, the son of Isaac Touro and his wife Reyna, made a fortune as a merchant in New Orleans.
 He left $10,000 ($ in current dollar terms) in his will for the upkeep of the Jewish cemetery and synagogue in Newport.

 In 1946, Touro Synagogue was designated as a National Historic Site, and it is an affiliated area of the National Park Service.
 The synagogue was listed on the National Register of Historic Places on October 15, 1966.
 In 2001, the congregation joined into a partnership with the National Trust for Historic Preservation.

-The Touro Synagogue is located at 85 Touro Street and remains an active Orthodox synagogue.
+The Touro Synagogue is located at 72 Touro Street and remains an active Orthodox synagogue.
 The building underwent a restoration in 2005–2006, and a recreation of the original dedication ceremony was conducted in 2013 in honor of the 250th anniversary.